sanathNU/TechnicaInsania/_posts/2024-08-31-Who-Owns-The-Future.md

 This was a loong loong read for me, because it was kind of technically dense.
 And reading 30 pages a day too was like a mental gymnastic chore.
 I wanted to absorb as much as "experience" of the author from the reading ,and I tried to overdo it, I guess.
 But in the end, I got the "big picture".
 It's not a pretty picture (as I'll get into it in here), but sure, it's an interesting take.

+Since this is a non-fiction book, I have overlooked the fact that this might be giving "spoilers" to the book.
+If there's a probability that you'll never touch the book, then go ahead and read this.
+But if you plan to read this in the future, I dunno, bookmark this page or something and come back once you have read the book.
+That way you can enjoy this "digital fast food" much better lol.
+{: .prompt-warning }

 ## Structure

 So, I don't have like a lecture worth set of notes on this book, nor "five-important" summaries like [Blinkist](https://www.blinkist.com/en).
 But I'll give some running thoughts on some of the concepts and thoughts that were mentioned in the book.
 There''ll be Key Concepts, My Rant & Conclusions.
 On with it!